verida/VIPs/VIPs/vip-2.md

 # Security considerations

 An endpoint operator may be malicious by altering the DID Document or returning an older version.
 DID controllers can store their DID Document across multiple storage nodes with different endpoint operators.
 This ensures one malicious operator can be identified (and their response discarded) assuming > 50% of endpoints are trusted.
 The consensus mechanism uses the `versionId` and `proof` verifications to ensure the documents themselves can be trusted.
+An option to hash every update and store that on chain could be added in the future for enhanced trust that may be necessary for high profile DIDs.

 There is a possibility of replay attacks, where someone attempts to submit an old (previously submitted) list of endpoints to the `DID Registry`.
 The `nonce` avoids these types of attacks.